-25. Vehicles on Site
+Vehicles on Site

-The car park is only for staff and other contractors/visitors and must not used by parents.
+The car park is only for staff and other contractors/visitors and must not be used by parents.
 The gate should be kept closed between 8.40am and 3.30pm.

-26. Violence to Staff / School Security
+Violence to Staff / School Security

-The County Council has a duty to lawful visitors to have care for their safety under the Occupiers Liability Act 1974.
+- The County Council has a duty to lawful visitors to have care for their safety under the Occupiers Liability Act 1974.
 This places a duty on the County Council to safeguard people not employed by them from harm by any type of work carried out by the County Council.

-All visitors must be made aware of evacuation procedures in the event of fire and of any hazards, which may exist at the time of the visit.

-Access to the School is via the front door only.
-The front door has a bell entry system and the door must be opened by a member of staff.
-Children should not open the door to any visitor, even if they are known to them.

-All visitors excluding parents or children will sign a Visitors Book if they are to remain on site for in excess of 15 minutes.
+Violence and aggression are not tolerated in any way and, if appropriate, further action can be taken by contacting the relevant body. - All visitors must be made aware of evacuation procedures in the event of fire and of any hazards, which may exist at the time of the visit. - Access to the School building should be via the front door only.
+The front door has a bell entry system and the door must only be opened by a member of staff.
+Children should not open the door to any visitor, even if they are known to them. - All visitors will sign a Visitors Book if they are to remain on site for in excess of 15 minutes.
 On leaving the site they will sign the Visitors Book again to record that their visit is complete.
 A separate book is available for any contractors who are on site.
-In addition, contractors should be made aware of the hazard file.

-All incidents involving physical restraint, threats or verbal abuse must be reported immediately to the Head teacher.
-The Head teacher will make the Chair of the Governors aware of the details of any such incident.
+In addition, contractors should be made aware of the hazard file. - All incidents involving physical restraint, threats or verbal abuse must be reported immediately to the Headteacher.
+The Headteacher will make the Chair of the Governors aware of the details of any such incident and it will be logged into the Blue Book which is kept securely in the Headteacher's office.

-27. Working at Height
+Working at Height